Ben-Does-Arcade/xss-demo/README.md

-# xss-demo
+# XSS Live Demo
-Live demo of how XSS attacks could work in real scenarios.
-This site also includes testing cookies where you are able to really see the power of stealing session data from users.
+A live demo of how XSS attacks could work in real scenarios.

+There weren't really any good demos of how XSS works online, so I decided to make one.